ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 The homework is:

-a.
-Complete and submit their final project to me.
+1. Complete and submit their final project to me.

-b. (**DO NOT USE SCRATCHJR.
+2. (**DO NOT USE SCRATCHJR.
 PLANNING ONLY.**) Think about other stories you might want to tell in scratch.
 Be ready to tell the story in class!

 </details>